isdampe/dhh-code-sharing-guide/README.md

 # Cloud code sharing guide

-Sharing your code for real-time collaboration is easy using [https://code.visualstudio.com/](Visual Studio Code) and [Live Share](https://visualstudio.microsoft.com/services/live-share).
+Sharing your code for real-time collaboration is easy using [Visual Studio Code](https://code.visualstudio.com/) and [Live Share](https://visualstudio.microsoft.com/services/live-share).

 Your entire code project will become accessible by whomever you share the link with,